The Berlin Wall

 Museum Island

-Museum Island is a UNESCO World Heritage site and home to several world-class museums.
+Museum Island is a UNESCO World Heritage site and is the location of several major museums.
 Located on the Spree River,

-it is a treasure trove of art and history.
-Among the notable museums on the island are the Pergamon Museum, which
+it is a museum of art and history.
+Notable museums within island include Pergamon Museum, which

 houses ancient artifacts from around the world, and the Altes Museum, which showcases classical Greek and Roman art.